 The class and the method don’t have to be static.

-HTTP triggers translate the incoming HTTP request message into an HttpRequestData object that is passed to the function.
-This object provides data from the request, including Headers, Cookies, Identities, URL, and optional message Body.
-It is a representation of the HTTP request object and not the request itself.
+HTTP triggers convert the incoming HTTP request message into an HttpRequestData object which is then passed to the function.
+This object contains data from the request such as Headers, Cookies, Identities, URL, and optionally the message Body.
+It represents the HTTP request object and not the request itself.

 public static class HttpTrigger